FileSaveAs

 What is my SIM card PIN?
 The number is printed on the delivery slip that comes with your SIM card.
 Note that you get three tries to enter the PIN, and your phone will be locked if you fail after these tries.
 You'll then need to contact BT Mobile to get a PUK code (see below).

 What is my PUK code?
-You will be asked for your PUK code if you've had more goes at guessing your SIM card PIN code than you're allowed.
-You'll need to phone BT Mobile's Customer Services department if your phone is prompting you for a PUK code - they can provide you with a PUK code to unlock your SIM card once they have verified your identity.
+You will be asked for your PUK code if you've had more goes at guessing your SIM Card PIN code than you're allowed.
+You'll need to phone BT Mobile's Customer Services department if your phone is prompting you for a PUK code - they can provide you with a PUK code to unlock your SIM Card once they have verified your identity.

 Using services abroad